causaliq/causaliq-pipeline/docs/roadmap.md

-# CausalIQ Pipeline - Development Roadmap & Progress
+# CausalIQ Workflow - Development Roadmap & Progress

 **Single source of truth for all development planning and progress tracking**